Fyreware/mysql-data-api/README.md

 ```

 ### Things to know
-* When using the **Data API** is that you will not be able to insert or select *zero date values* on the database ass both will result in error.
+* When using the **Data API** is that you will not be able to insert or select *zero date values* on the database as both will result in error.
 This is a limitation of the **Data API** its self so not much can be done about it.
 We suggest ensuring these values are not zero values by either explicitly setting the date on insert or setting a default value of *NULL* or *CURRENT_TIMESTAMP*.

 * Currently AWS credentials can only be passed in via the environment.
 So local development is only works when you use the **AWS Environment Variables** or have the default profile set in your **Shared Credentials File**

-## Running the tests

-Explain how to run the automated tests for this system

-### And coding style tests
+### Coding style tests

 ```
 npm test
 ```

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Contributing